 Shapes

 In tldraw, a shape is something that can exist on the page, like an arrow, an image, or some text.
+This article provides an overview of shapes and how to create custom ones.

 Custom shapes